-- 6A AASB 17 Insurance Contracts applies to: - (a) each entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity; - (b) general purpose financial statements of each other reporting entity; and - (c) financial statements that are, or are held out to be, general purpose financial statements; except when the entity is: - (d) a superannuation entity applying AASB 1056; or - (e) a not-for-profit public sector entity.
+6A AASB 17 Insurance Contracts applies to:

+- (a) each entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity; - (b) general purpose financial statements of each other reporting entity; and - (c) financial statements that are, or are held out to be, general purpose financial statements;

+except when the entity is:

+- (d) a superannuation entity applying AASB 1056; or - (e) a not-for-profit public sector entity.

-- 11A AASB 1023 General Insurance Contracts applies to: - (a) general purpose financial statements of each not-for-profit public sector reporting entity; and when the entity is a not-for-profit public sector entity that:
+11A AASB 1023 General Insurance Contracts applies to:

-- (b) financial statements of each not-for-profit public sector entity that are, or are held out to be, general purpose financial statements. - 12 AASB 1038 Life Insurance Contracts applies to: - (a) a life insurer; or - (b) the parent in a group that includes a life insurer;
+- (a) general purpose financial statements of each not-for-profit public sector reporting entity; and - (b) financial statements of each not-for-profit public sector entity that are, or are held out to be, general purpose financial statements. - 12 AASB 1038 Life Insurance Contracts applies to: - (a) a life insurer; or - (b) the parent in a group that includes a life insurer;